xaviervizcaino/FuelScraper/README.md

   - __page_navigation: given an input combination that provides results and a total number of pages, this method *crawls* through all result pages, obtaining data from html and appending target values into *.csv.
   - __task_process: core of FuelScraper class.
 All methods are called sequentially here.
 Retry functionallity is implemented when an exception is raised.
   - fuel_scraper_multi: entry point to the routines where it:
-    - Makes folders (if necessary)
+    - Folder creation (if necessary)
-    - Configures loggers
+    - Logger configuration
-    - Configures *.csv file and creates header
+    - *.csv file configuration including header
-    - Generates a random task pool
+    - Random task pool generation
-    - Launches concurrent Threads to run all tasks in task pool
+    - Concurrent Threads launching to run all tasks in task pool

 ### Other files

 - [x] **dataset/YYYmmdd.csv**: dataset generated on year YYYY, month mm and day dd
-- [x] **dataset/YYYmmdd.log**: log file with all steps run to generate the dataset.
+- [x] **dataset/YYYmmdd.log**: log file with all minor steps run for dataset generation.
+Includes info, warnings and errors.

 ### Additional possibilities

-To create a cron task aimed to execute scraping at a given frequency (daily, for exemple):
+To create a cron task aimed to execute FuelScraper at a given frequency (daily, for exemple):

     crontab -e